Garlic Seed Size: How To Grow Garlic: Basaltic Farms

 For our purposes, seeded hay is undoubtedly undesired in our field since it introduces a plethora of seeds from plants we don’t necessarily want growing in abundance.

 It also overtook the garlic crop, started choking out the sunlight, and formed a dense mat of weeds stealing the nutrients we added.
-It was extremely time-consuming to spread the seeded hay.
+It was extremely time-consuming to spread the hay.
 So we spent weeks on our hands and knees pulling the weeds.
-So never use seeded hay on any crop you plant for mulching.
+So never use hay on any crop you plant for mulching.

 How To Grow Garlic Mistakes To Avoid When Planting Garlic Basaltic Farms